Top 10 Most Famous Foods to Try in Mauritius

 10. Napolitaine

-A traditional Mauritian sweet biscuit filled with jam and coated with pink icing sugar.
+A traditional Mauritian dessert consisting of jam-filled biscuits coated with pink icing sugar.

 Average Score: 92 / 100